 In addition to facing criminal charges and penalties such as jail time, probation, and hefty fines, DUI drivers can be held financially responsible for the injuries, damages and losses they cause.
 This can happen through a civil lawsuit, or through criminal restitution.
 Read more about restitution in the next section.

 DUI Victims' Bill of Rights

-In California, Marsy's Law significantly expands the rights of victims including those who have been injured in DUI collisions.
+In California, Marsy's Law significantly expands the rights of victims in criminal cases, including those who have been injured in DUI collisions.
+This does not strictly relate to the civil cases handled by Bisnar Chase, but is useful information for DUI victims nonetheless.
 Under Marsy's Law, the California Constitution article I, § 28, section (b), victims have the following rights:

 - To be treated fairly and with respect of their privacy and dignity and to be free from intimidation, harassment and abuse through the criminal or juvenile justice process.

 - To be reasonably protected from the defendant and those acting on behalf of the defendant.